equinix/metal-cli/docs/emdocs.md

 **Description**

 Validates if the number of the specified server plan is available in the specified metro or facility.
-Metro and facility are mutally exclusive.
+Metro and facility are mutually exclusive.
 At least one metro (or facility), one plan, and quantity of 1 or more is required.

 ```sh
 metal capacity check (-m <metro> | -f <facility>) -P <plan> -q <quantity> [flags]